open-mmlab/mmagic/docs/en/advanced_guides/5_metrics.md

 ]
 ```

 To be noted that, the selection of Inception V3 and image resize method can significantly influence the final IS score.
 Therefore, we strongly recommend users may download the [Tero's script model of Inception V3](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/metrics/inception-2015-12-05.pt) (load this script model need torch >= 1.6) and use `Bicubic` interpolation with `Pillow` backend.
-We provide a template for the [data process pipline](https://github.com/open-mmlab/mmgeneration/tree/master/configs/_base_/datasets/Inception_Score.py) as well.

 Corresponding to config, you can set `resize_method` and `use_pillow_resize` for image resizing.
 You can also set `inception_style` as `StyleGAN` for recommended tero's inception model, or `PyTorch` for torchvision's implementation.
 For environment without internet, you can download the inception's weights, and set `inception_path` to your inception model.